You could also be interested in reading:

 Now, let's dive into some survival tips:

 You can come across problems in cities, too.
 At a red light or in slow traffic it’s super easy for a criminal to try to open your door or reach into your car through your window.
 Keep windows closed and doors locked at all times.
+Exercise increased caution and try to be aware of where the nearest police station is.

 Keep valuables out of sight and out of reach in vehicles.
 It goes without saying if you’re leaving your car parked somewhere, but it’s easier than you think for a clever bad guy to take your cell phone from your seat at a traffic light (or the gas station).